 Architecture

-The Azorean area has many old windmills, beautiful small churches, and typical settlements with both clearly Portuguese and clearly Flemish influences.
+The Azorean region features numerous old windmills, small churches, and typical settlements with both clearly Portuguese and clearly Flemish influences.
 These structures not only serve functional purposes but also stand as enduring symbols of the region’s rich history.

 Traditions

-With passion, the Holy Spirit Festivals are being held and remain one of the most distinctive cultural bequests on the islands.
+With passion, islanders hold the Holy Spirit Festivals.
+These celebrations remain among the most distinctive cultural bequests on the islands.
 These festivals, which date back to the early days of colonization, include processions, communal meals, and the crowning of “emperors” in honor of the Holy Spirit.

 Fun Facts About the Discovery of the Azores

-- The origin of the Name “Azores” derives from birds that explorers thought were goshawks (“Açores” in Portuguese) but were actually kites.
+- The origin of the Name “Azores” derives from birds that explorers mistook for goshawks (“Açores” in Portuguese), but were actually kites.

 - Pre-Portuguese Presence: Archaeological evidence suggests a possible earlier human presence.